Facebook Targeting By Income Via ZIP Codes

-However, these audiences will not be available for housing, employment or credit ads.
-And, are only to be used for inclusion targeting for other categories.
+However, these audiences will not be available for housing, employment, or credit ads.
+And they are only to be used for inclusion targeting for other categories.

 With this in mind, the top 10% audience represents the top 10% of US ZIP codes when ordered by average household income.
 It does not mean the top 10% of households in the US.

-Where To Find It
+Where To Find Facebook Targeting By Income

 You can find these four segments in the Detailed Targeting field under Demographics > Financial > Income.

 To illustrate, here is an example from Facebook.
 "For example, a national car manufacturer might be launching a new car model that will make it the most expensive of its category.
 If the average car is bought by the majority of the population, then this indicates to the car manufacturer that they should consider a more tailored audience that is different from the majority of car owners.

-Although this information isn't as precise as it was previously, this is a big step to reintroducing some of the targeting options previously offered.
+Although this information isn't as precise as it was previously, this is a big step toward reintroducing some of the targeting options previously offered.